South Carolina faces risks from hurricanes, flooding, severe storms, tornadoes, wildfires, extreme heat, winter storms, and earthquakes.

-Mitigation Savings and Tax Credits
+Mitigation Insurance and Tax Incentives

 "Really appreciated this class.
 Very rarely have I been in a CE class that actually teaches me something USEFUL for my team to offer to customers.
-Appreciate it!" -Oklahoma Insurance Agent
+Appreciate it!"

-Funding Options to Help Rebuild or Re-Roof
+Funding to Help Rebuild or Re-Roof

 Small Business Administration Loans - Those affected by a disaster can rebuild stronger by increasing their SBA disaster assistance loan up to 20% of the verified physical damage to make mitigation improvements.
 There is no cost to apply, and you are under no obligation to accept a loan if approved.